 The process of languaging is a social one and it is inextricably interwoven with the mechanism of making sense through language learning of ‘the supercomplex variety of human experience’ (Bennett, 2000).
 It is through this process that we are able to understand better also our own culture and identity.
 Although the centrality of the development of intercultural competence in language learning makes Modern Language and Foreign Language programmes ideal sites of intercultural expertise there is a need to articulate more clearly and explicitly its richness and value as well as its contribution to the Internationalization and Global Citizenship Educational HE agenda and its future directions.

 - Troy McConachy (Associate Professor in Applied Linguistics) University of Warwick.

 - Prof Prue Holmes (Reader in International and Intercultural Education in the Department of Education and MA Programme Director) Durham University.

 - Prof Amy Rossomondo (Director of Spanish – Accesso digital learning environment) The University of Kansas.

 The themes of the online event are intentionally broad so as to encourage the sharing of expertise and ideas.
-We welcome presentations of research-related papers as well as case studies in the following areas:

 - Innovative approaches to the teaching of intercultural competence in language teaching with specific focus on syllabus design, developing resources; marking criteria and testing;